lal12/proto-parse/README.md

 ### Change the parsing rules

-1. Update the parsing rules in `proto.peg`
+1. Update the grammar in `proto.peg`
-2. In the console, run `npm run build`.
+2. Run `npm run build`.
 This generates a new `parser.js` file with the parsing rules.

+### Format and style

+Fix the formatting and styling issues according to ESLint and Prettier: `npm run prettify`

 ### Publish a new version of the package